codeandcats/classy-commander/README.md

 ## Specifying the version
+There are two ways to specify the version of your CLI:

-By default classy-commander will report the version stored in your the `package.json`, or you can optionally specify your own.
+Using the version in your `package.json`

 ```typescript
 import * as commander from 'classy-commander';